newengood/homework-03-submission/README.md

 * Satisfies all of the preceding acceptance criteria plus the following:

-  * The homework should not produce any errors in the console when you inspect it using Chrome DevTools.
+  * The homework should not produce any errors in the console when you inspect it using Chrome DevTools. - [X]

 ### Deployment: 32%

-* Application deployed at live URL.
+* Application deployed at live URL. - [X]

-* Application loads with no errors.
+* Application loads with no errors. - [X]

-* Application GitHub URL submitted.
+* Application GitHub URL submitted. - []

-* GitHub repository that contains application code.
+* GitHub repository that contains application code. - [X]

 ### Application Quality: 15%

-* Application user experience is intuitive and easy to navigate.
+* Application user experience is intuitive and easy to navigate. - [X]

-* Application user interface style is clean and polished.
+* Application user interface style is clean and polished. - [X]

-* Application resembles the mock-up functionality provided in the homework instructions.
+* Application resembles the mock-up functionality provided in the homework instructions. - [X]

 ### Repository Quality: 13%

-* Repository has a unique name.
+* Repository has a unique name. - [X]

-* Repository follows best practices for file structure and naming conventions.
+* Repository follows best practices for file structure and naming conventions. - [X]

-* Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.
+* Repository follows best practices for class/id naming conventions, indentation, quality comments, etc. - [X]

-* Repository contains multiple descriptive commit messages.
+* Repository contains multiple descriptive commit messages. - [X]

-* Repository contains quality readme file with description, screenshot, and link to deployed application.
+* Repository contains quality readme file with description, screenshot, and link to deployed application.- [X]

-## Review

-You are required to submit the following for review:

-* The URL of the deployed application.

-* The URL of the GitHub repository, with a unique name and a readme describing the project.

 - - -
-© 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
-Confidential and Proprietary.
-All Rights Reserved.
+© Newengood